 We are privileged to have the Dominican Sisters of St. Cecilia (also known as the “Nashville Dominicans”) leading and teaching at our school.
 Acclaimed for their expertise in Catholic education and for their academic and spiritual leadership, they have spent the last 155 years enlightening the minds and hearts of young people with the Truth of Christ.
 The Dominican Sisters of St. Cecilia Congregation presently serve in 43 schools, teaching more than 15,000 students from pre-school through college level.

-Sr. Mary Veronica Keller, O.P., Principal of Saint John Paul the Great, is the seasoned educator and administrator chosen by the Dominican Sisters of St. Cecilia to work with Arlington Bishop Paul S. Loverde to lead our school.
+Sr. Mary Veronica Keller, O.P., Principal of Saint John Paul the Great, is the seasoned educator and administrator chosen by the Dominican Sisters of St. Cecilia to work with Arlington Bishop Michael Burbidge to lead our school.

 Sister Terese Auer, O.P., is the chair of our Bioethics Department.
 Sister Terese has been a religious sister for more than 30 years.
 She earned a Ph.D. from St. Thomas University in Houston, TX.
 Sister Terese is the author of our Bioethics Curriculum.

 Sister Ann Dominic Mahowald, O.P. is the chair of the Religion Department.
 Sister Ann Dominic joined our teaching faculty at Saint John Paul the Great in 2008 after graduating from Catholic University of America.
-In 2010, she entered religious life with the Dominican Sisters of St. Cecilia, returning to teach at Saint John Paul the Great Catholic High School in August 2015.
+Discerning a vocation to the religious life in 2010, she entered the Dominican Sisters of St. Cecilia, returning to teach at Saint John Paul the Great Catholic High School in August 2015.

 Sister Malia Grace Reed, O.P. is originally from Louisiana where she received her B.S. in Biology from the University of Louisiana at Lafayette.
 Before entering the Dominican Sisters of St. Cecilia in 2010, Sister Malia Grace taught middle and high school science in a small Catholic school also named for Saint John Paul the Great.
 As a Sister, she has taught both middle and high school science and completed an M.A. in Teaching at Aquinas College.